Weights & Strength

 • Eat every three hours, and this will ensure you boost your muscle mass potential.

-• Eat at least 0.4g of protein per pound of body weight during the day; do this by eating lots of meat, dairy, and get comfortable with protein shakes.
+• Eat at least 0.4g of protein per pound of body weight during the day -- do this by eating lots of meat, and dairy, while also getting comfortable with protein shakes.

 • Eat lots of fruit, as they contain essential minerals and vitamins that you need.